Chapter 5: Privacy Safeguard 5 — Notifying of the collection of CDR data

 5.9 Data holders must also ensure they adhere to Privacy Safeguard 10, which requires them to notify consumers of the disclosure of their CDR data.

-How does Privacy Safeguard 5 interact with the Privacy Act and APP 5?
+How Privacy Safeguard 5 interacts with the Privacy Act

 5.10 It is important to understand how Privacy Safeguard 5 interacts with the Privacy Act and the APPs.